 Here are some of the most common vaccination and booster requirements:

 Source: The Travel Doctor

-Vaccinations should not be given during a pregnancy due to the risk of harming the unborn child.
+Vaccinations should not be given during pregnancy due to the risk of harming the unborn child.
 Where possible, avoid travel to affected areas during your pregnancy.
-If you currently suffer from a disease or illness such as diabetes, HIV, or have recently undergone radio/chemo therapy there are additional risks involved so be sure to tell your doctor in advance.
+If you currently suffer from a disease or illness such as diabetes, HIV, or have recently undergone radio/chemotherapy there are additional risks involved so be sure to tell your doctor in advance.

-We have put together a table of the most common travel diseases and their vaccination schedules including what symptoms to looks out for and what to do.
+We have put together a table of the most common travel diseases and their vaccination schedules including what symptoms to look out for and what to do.

 The following diseases are discussed: Yellow Fever, Dengue Fever, Cholera, Typhoid, Meningococcal Meningitis, Rabies, Hepatitis A & B, Japanese Encephalitis, Influenza (Flu), Polio, Diphtheria, Ebola, and Chikungunya.

 Click here or on the image below to view the interactive table.